blitzdotcs/ProjectCD/README.md

 # ProjectCD

-* An attempt to recreate Sonic CD (2011) with a hint of the og game in Haxeflixel.
+* A proof of concept remake of Sonic CD (2011)'s Engine in haxeflixel

+* This will probably be inaccurate as fuck but I kinda don't care lmao

 # Creds